 When I first started out organising conferences they weren’t the most sophisticated events.
 One person standing in front of a big screen.
 They would have a Powerpoint deck projected on the screen and we’d work through a dozen speakers a day.

-As we’ve matured and our audience has changed we’ve tried out a variety of different formats.
-Each with differing degrees of success.
+As we’ve matured and our audience has changed, we’ve tried out a variety of different formats at varying degrees of success.
 One of the most successful has been the roundtable.

 Our best roundtables are always those with the clearest focus.
-There are aspects of every profession that are complex.
-Most issues aren’t simple and are messy.
-The more precise the topic is the more successful it will be.
+There are complex, messy aspects of every profession.
+The more precise the topic is, the more successful it will be.

-We often like to theme around industries or specific specialisms.
+We often like to organize themes around industries or specific specialities.
 These are nicely self-contained.
-The participants take a huge amount from meeting people ‘like them’.
-Knowledge shared within a session is important but sign up to meet likeminded professionals.
+While participants benefit from the knowledge shared within sessions, the networking component is increasingly important.
+They take a huge amount from meeting people likeminded professionals.

 I’ve moderated some roundtables where we’ve only had a few discussions points.
 We breezed through them while participants were getting ‘warmed-up’ and had to ad-lib the rest of the session.

-This doesn’t mean you’ll have a bad roundtable.
-Yet the more preparation you can do the less stressful it will be for who is moderating the roundtable.
+This doesn’t mean you’ll have a bad roundtable, but the more preparation you can do, the less stressful it will be for the moderator.

 A key role in any roundtable is the moderator.
 This is the person chairing and often leading the discussion.
 This can be a tricky person to find especially if you’re working with sponsors on a roundtable.

-This person has to be articulate, confident and knowledgable about the topics discussed.
-Instinctively we turned to our conference speakers to be moderators.
+This person has to be articulate, confident and knowledgeable about the topics discussed.
+Instinctively, we turned to our conference speakers to be moderators.
 This had varying degrees of success.

-Being a good conference speaker requites a clarity and certainty of thought.
+Being a good conference speaker requires a clarity and certainty of thought.
 This doesn’t always match well with the collaborative and democratic nature of a roundtable.

 The last thing you want is a moderator who dominates the discussion.
 Their job is hard.
 They have to:

-– Tease out themes and patterns in the discussion.
+- keyboard_arrow_right Tease out themes and patterns in the discussion.

 It’s a tough job. if you find the right person do all you can to keep working with them.